-Note: Activating the Modbus TCP write-access can cause an unavoidable security risk, because the protocol does not authenticate user access.
+Activating the Modbus TCP write-access can cause a security risk, because the protocol does not authenticate user access.

-To help minimize the unavoidable security risks, specify the IP address range located in the Device Security > Management Access dialog.
+To help minimize the security risks, specify the IP address range located in the Device Security > Management Access dialog.
 Enter only the IP addresses assigned to your devices before enabling the function.
 Furthermore, the default setting for monitoring function activation in the Diagnostics > Status Configuration > Security Status dialog, Global tab, is active.